redkubes/quickstart/README.md

 - [**Amazon Web Services** (`aws`)](./aws)

-The quickstart examples will install Otomi on a 3 nodes Managed Kubernetes cluste, as this setup provides easy access to all Otomi features.
+The quickstart examples will install Otomi on a 3 nodes Managed Kubernetes cluster as this setup provides easy access to all Otomi features.

 ### Local cluster using Minikube (Coming Soon)